sindresorhus/got/readme.md

 Type: `unknown`

 User data.
-In the opposite to other options, `userData` is not enumerable.
+In contrast to other options, `userData` is not enumerable.

 ###### responseType